Finite complex reflection arrangements are K(pi,1): Symmetric groups, configurations spaces and classical braid groups

 The braid group $B_n$ associated with $\mathfrak{S}_n$ is the usual braid group on $n$ strings.
 We need to be more precise about our choice of basepoint.
-For this purpose, we define as the subset of $E_n^{\reg}$ consisting of configurations of $n$ points with distinct real parts (this is the first in a series of definitions of semi-algebraic nature).
+For this purpose, we define as {$\En$! generic centered configuration space $E_n^{\gen}$} the subset of $E_n^{\reg}$ consisting of configurations of $n$ points with distinct real parts (this is the first in a series of definitions of semi-algebraic nature).
 It is clear that: \begin{lemma} $E_n^{\gen}$ is contractible. \end{lemma}

 Using our topological conventions, we set This group admits a \emph{standard generating set} (the one considered by Artin), consisting of braid reflections $\bm{\sigma}_1,\dots,\bm{\sigma}_{n-1}$ defined as follows (we used bold fonts to avoid confusion with the elementary symmetric functions).
 Let $(x_1,\dots,x_n)$ be the ordered support of a point in $E_n^{\gen}$.
 Then $\bm{\sigma}_i$ is represented by the following motion of the support: